Deadly Affairs

-Deadly Affairs is an American documentary television series on Investigation Discovery that aired between September 28, 2012 and November 20, 2014.
-The series tells true stories of love affairs that ended up deadly and is hosted by former All My Children actress Susan Lucci.
+Deadly Affairs is an American documentary television series on Investigation Discovery that aired between September 28, 2012, and November 20, 2014.
+The series tells true stories of love affairs that ended up deadly and is hosted by actress Susan Lucci.
 Deadly Affairs was renewed for a second season in November 2012, with the premiere on August 3, 2013.
 The series was renewed for a third and final season that premiered in 2014.